 Depending on the job, plumbing cost varies from just a few hundred dollars to install a new kitchen sink to thousands of dollars for putting in new drainage or a septic tank.

-Lets take a look at plumbing prices for the most popular projects in the bathroom, kitchen and around the house.
+Lets take a look at plumbing estimates for the most popular projects in the bathroom, kitchen and around the house.

-How Much Does It Cost To Hire A Plumber?
+How Much Does It Cost To Plumb A House?

 Homeowners report spending an average of $250-500 for basic plumbing work or repairs.